Note: Make sure you are logged in and in the correct event

 For optional activities more fields are available than for other types of activities.
 In this article the exclusivity tag and the product dependency are explained.
 How you can require participants to choose one of the optional activities is also shown.
 The field dependencies are explained in another article.

-Go to your event program and add an activity.
+Go to your activities and add an activity.

 Select type: optional.
 Optional means that it can be chosen by the participants, therefore it shows up in the registration form.
 This is also part of a participant's personal program.